heru-himawan-tl/fdaf-dev-tools/README.md

 FDAF Development Tools
 ======================

-This is a collection of FDAF development tools.
-It is designed to support implementation of FDAF into testing-application or ready-to-deploy application.
-It also designed to split current FDAF framework from current development-source of application, to let the reuse of last modified FDAF framework based current application project for creating another FDAF application.
+A collection of FDAF development tools, designed to support FDAF implementation for compiling a testing-application or a ready-to-deploy application, to split current FDAF framework from current development-source of application, and for realtime testing the FDAF application view layer design.

-## Common Usage
+## Determining The PORT

-### Determining The PORT
+Before using FDAF development tools, you must decide which PORT will be applied.

-FDAF can be applied with one of the following three PORT(s):
+PORT can be set within `application.conf` as one of the following three PORT(s):

   - `with-hibernate` - to compile FDAF application with Hibernate JPA provider supports
   - `with-eclipselink` - to compile FDAF application with EclipseLink JPA provider supports
   - `thorntail` - to compile FDAF application into Thorntail application

-PORT can be set within `application.conf`.
+## Common Usage

 ### With Fresh FDAF Framework